j-f-p/newsDataSQL/README.md

 ```bash
 $ vagrant ssh
 ```
+* Acquire `newsdata.zip` from a Udacity course on relational databases.
 * Extract the database file `newsdata.sql` from the compressed folder `newsdata.zip`.
 Employ a file decompression procedure.
 * Create a working subdirectory in the vagrant directory and add `newsdata.sql` and `logsAnalysis.py`.
 * Enter the working directory and load the news database by: